Friday, April 28, 2017

 There is a real buzz right now around tech companies and startups.

 Is Aberdeen being left behind and missing out?
 Aberdeen could do with a boost at this time.
 In 2016 Scotland employed 84,000 people in tech.
 And this year there is even more demand.
-Web and mobile developers are like hot cakes! ( Who me? )
+There was huge demand for developers and digital skills at the time, especially around web and mobile technologies.

 It needs clever people, space, and ideas.
 We have the people, We have plenty of space (the shiny new Aberdeen International Business Park is two-thirds empty), And ideas that are free.